 A special type of lump sum paid to individuals who, on 5 April 2006, had the right to have all their pension scheme benefits paid as a tax-free lump sum.
 These are not common and are not payable from the LGPS.

+Section 5 – Taking another tax-free lump sum on the same day

+If you are taking another tax-free lump on the same day, you will need to decide what order you would like to take your benefits in.
+If this applies, we will contact you for more information.

 Section 6 – Lifetime allowance (LTA) protections and enhancements

 LTA protections